HEALTH INSURANCE REQUIREMENTS - J-1 SCHOLARS

-J-1 scholars and their dependents are required to have medical insurance coverage with the following minimum benefits [22 CFR 62.14].
+J-1 scholars and their dependents are required to have medical insurance coverage with the following minimum benefits as per the J-1 federal regulations [22 CFR 62.14].

 An insurance policy secured to meet the benefits requirements must be underwritten by an insurance corporation with an A.M.
 Best rating of "A-" or above, an Insurance Solvency International, Ltd. (ISI) rating of "A-I" or above, a Standard and Poor's Claims Paying Ability rating of "A-" or above, or a Weiss Research, Inc. rating of B+ or above.
 Alternatively, the sponsor may ascertain that the participant's policy is backed by the full faith and credit of the government of the exchange visitor's home country.